digistump/DeployBean/README.markdown

 ----------------------

 If the program crashes it's likely due to no internet connection, being behind a proxy (no proxy support yet), or bad login information.

+Make sure you have the API enabled in you Beanstalk account - this could also cause it to crash.

 This is by no means a polished program - very little error control is present - but given the nature of the Beanstalk API this means crashes are possible, not mistaken deployments.